-Dublin Hebrew Congregation holds regular Friday night, Saturday morning and Saturday afternoon services.
+Dublin Hebrew Congregation holds regular weekday services, as well as Friday night, Saturday morning and Saturday afternoon services.
 In accordance with Jewish custom, times of services change with the setting sun.
-Please contact the Synagogue Office at firstname.lastname@example.org for times of services and to fill out security preclearance to attend services.
+To get times of services pleas email the office for a booking link at firstname.lastname@example.org

 The car park is closed from sundown Friday to an hour after sundown on Saturday, and is also closed on Jewish festivals.

 Friday night services are approximately 45 minutes long.
 Saturday morning services run for about two hours in total.

 As times of service change from week to week, please contact the office at firstname.lastname@example.org.
 The synagogue has services twice daily.
 As mincha occurs so early in the winter months, it is generally suspended, Shabbat excepting.

 The synagogue holds services for all Jewish religious festivals.
 In addition the synagogue holds special dinners and events.
 Whether it's a Purim seudah, a Pesach seder or a Chanukah party you're after, please contact the Synagogue Office at email@example.com to be added to the weekly newsletter to get informed about these events.

 For the commemorative day of Yom HaShoah, we recommend contacting the Irish Jewish Community Office at firstname.lastname@example.org for their annual remembrance.
 For Yom HaZikaron and Yom HaAtzmaut, we recommend contacting the Israeli Embassy in Dublin.
 To attend the annual Holocaust Remembrance Day in January, contact the Holocaust Education Trust of Ireland at www.hetireland.org